sias888/BulletHell-Menuing/README.md

 SavedPlayerShipConfig, and then have the console UI classes (StartMenu, ShipMenu, OptionsMenu) implement the parent class.
 There's also a confusing relationship between SavedPlayerShipConfig, ConfigSlot, and PlayerShip.
 Cleaning that up would again help with the messy UML.
 I also think that I would benefit from using an Observer pattern for all my UI classes.
-Ultimately, if I had more time,
+Ultimately, if I had more time, I would implement the above changes.